 - : Stunned is a great condition because it robs the target of Actions on their turn.
-This effect has the Incapacitation trait, so you don't want to use it on creatures that are higher level than you, but the vast majority of enemies you face will be your level or lower.
-The best use case for this is in fights against single foes of your own level because removing one Action from them tilts the action economy in your favor more than taking one action from a room full of 20 zombies or something like that.
+This effect has the Incapacitation trait, so you don’t want to use it on creatures that are higher level than you, but the vast majority of enemies you face will be your level or lower.
+The best use case for this is in fights against foes of your own level (the maximum level before the Incapacitation trait kicks in) because removing one Action from them tilts the action economy in your favor more than taking one action from a room full of 20 zombies or something like that.

 - : If you’re on the front lines as your party’s Defender, you’re going to be attacked a lot.
 In some cases you’re going to be hit, so temporary hit points do a lot to keep you alive without eating precious resources like spell slots spent to heal you.
 However, using an Action for temporary hit points that last one turn is a hard ask.
 That same Action could be spent to Raise a Shield or to use a Parry weapon, and deflecting even one attack would likely save you from a similar amount of damage.
 This is a good option if you have a spare Action and nothing else to do with it, but in those cases you could Demoralize or do any number of other things.

 - : One Action to get a +1 Circumstance bonus to AC for the rest of the fight (+2 if you also take Buckler Expertise).
 Unless you’re using Shield Block with your buckler, I would strongly consider taking Dueling Dance instead and giving up on bucklers entirely.